Getaway to Kansas' Flint Hills

 The roller coaster byway continues south of Council Grove to more room to roam at the 11,000-acre Tallgrass Prairie National Preserve.
 A visitors center video sets the stage for touring the 1881 limestone house, barn and one-room schoolhouse and hiking the 1.8-mile Southwind Nature Trail to an overlook.

 Days of exploring call for cut-to-order steaks at the 1880s Grand Central Hotel and Grill in Cottonwood Falls.
-A crowd gathers in the shadow of the French Renaissance Chase County Courthouse on Broadway Street to hear area fiddlers and folk singers at Emma Chase Friday Night Music, a weekly celebration of the region’s spirit of renewal.
+Take a self-guided tour of the French Renaissance Chase County Courthouse on Broadway Street.

 The 80-piece Kansas City Symphony performs alfresco at a different ranch each year.
-The crowd of 7,000 attending the Symphony in the Flint Hills (June 10) lines the hillside for an evening complete with a cattle drive and sunset accompanied by music.
-Both events tend to sell out well in advance, so be sure to purchase tickets early.
+The Symphony in the Flint Hills tends to sell out well in advance, so be sure to purchase tickets early.

 A series of three waterfalls cascades in quick succession at Chase Lake Falls, part of Chase State Fishing Lake west of Cottonwood Falls.
 A 10-minute walk through the woods beyond the spillway ends at the base of the falls.
 Similarly, the soothing sound of water in the woods lures hikers down the short, narrow path at Geary State Fishing Lake, 12 miles south of Junction City, to the top of 35-foot Geary Lake Falls.